-Cleaning laminate floors differs from that of hardwood surfaces, so keep these tips in mind to avoid pricey replacements whether you have just installed your floor or used it for some time.
+Cleaning laminate floors is different from hardwood surfaces, so cleaning tips for shared spaces should also be taken into account, whether you’ve just installed your floor or have used it for a while.

 - Do Familiarize Yourself with the Cleaning Instructions: The first thing you need to do after you’ve installed your laminate floor is to read the manufacturer’s instructions on floor maintenance of the product.
 If you clean the surface correctly and follow the shared tips, you won’t make mistakes later.
 We recommend it because some brands have specific suggestions determined by the materials of the manufacturer.
 If you have lost the manual, you can always talk to the company or check the details on their website.